Amine1816/tomato-prediction/README.md

 # tomato-prediction

 ---
-- 目的：根据番茄的各种生长因素预测其产量。
-- 大家可以自由使用，欢迎分享不同想法。
+- Purpose: The yield is predicted based on various growth factors of tomato.
+- You are free to use, change and distribute it.

 ---

 内容：
+---
-* Tomato1: 所用数据集
+* Tomato1: dataset.
-* tomato-prediction: 代码实现
+* tomato-prediction: to predict the tomato yield.